poj92/joomla-Azure-SSO/pkg_entra/README.md

 ## Notes

-- Users must already exist in Joomla to log in via SSO
+- Users must already exist in Joomla to log in via SSO (matched by email)
-- The plugin matches users by email address
+- Redirect URI must match exactly (scheme/host/path) with the Azure app setting
+- Ensure PHP cURL is enabled on the server
-- For production use, consider adding user auto-provisioning and enhanced error handling
+- For production, add JWT signature validation (e.g., with the bundled OpenID Connect library) and consider user auto-provisioning

 ## Support